-AUL acts as the insurance and reinsurance manager for Somers Re and WICE, AUI acts as the insurance and reinsurance manager for WSIC and WIC, and Arch Underwriters Europe Limited ("AUEL") acts as the insurance and reinsurance manager for Axeria, all under separate long-term services agreements.
-HPS manages a portion of the Company's non-investment grade and investment grade portfolios as Investment Manager and AIM manages a portion of the Company's investment grade portfolio as Investment Manager, each under separate long-term services agreements.
-The services agreements with AUL, AUI, AUEL and the investment management agreements with HPS and AIM provide for services for an extended period of time with limited termination rights by the Company.
+Partners, LLC ("HPS") manages a portion of the Company's investment portfolios as Investment Manager and Arch Investment Management Ltd.("AIM") manages a portion of the Company's investment grade portfolio as Investment Manager, each under separate long-term services agreements.
+The services agreements with AUL, AUI, AUEL and the investment management agreement with AIM provide for services for an extended period of time with limited termination rights by the Company.
 In addition, prior to July 1, 2021, these agreements allowed for AUL, AUI and HPS to participate in the favorable results of the Company in the form of performance fees.
 Subsequent to the merger on July 1, 2021, HPS is no longer considered a related party.